 Radical activists seek to require assent to their public policy program by requiring assent to euphemisms such as “social justice,” “diversity,” “equity,” and “inclusion.”
-Our model Values Assessment Act prohibits public schools from assessing, rewarding, or punishing students, teachers, or administrators for their level of commitment to any value or attitude.
+Our model Values Assessment Act prohibits public schools from assessing, rewarding, or punishing students, teachers, or administrators for their level of commitment to any value or attitude that requires assent to any philosophy or political framework.

 Model Legislative Text